riptl/cscg-2022/secureboot/README.md

 Crafted input allows using the hash function to check for equality of certain bytes, including the signing key bytes.

-If we can keep the hash state zero up until the very last block, we can brute force the last 100 hash rounds into only sampling one specific key byte.
+If we can keep the hash state zero up until the very last block, we can brute force the last 100 hash rounds into only sampling one specific S-box index of the key material.

 This reduces the complexity of attacking the key from `2^64` (brute force) to about `8*256*65536` (fairly cheap).

-Our attack involves brute forcing the last two bytes (nonce) until we can find one input that samples only the target byte within the search region (key slice of `ed..f5`).
+Our attack involves brute forcing the last two hash input bytes (nonce) until we can find one input that samples only the target S-box index within the search region (key slice of `ed..f5`).

-This is implemented by maintaining a bitset of sampled bootloader bytes while hashing.
-A valid nonce is found when a hash operation for a given key byte and input (nonce) does not sample any other key bytes.
+Example image inputs (note the nonce at the end).

 ```
 ..fcfcfc0000